TRANSPORTATION IMPACT FEES

 The county has failed to deliver critical projects in a timely manner, and instead protracted projects that would have substantially reduced congestion on Highway 50.
 The greatest concern we present is DOT’s 19-year delay in advancing congestion relieving projects.
 The delays in completion of Green Valley and Saratoga in the 1990’s are documented in county records.
 According to county documents, funds were redirected to Latrobe Road to benefit development south of Highway 50 (BOS Agenda – 1/17/1995).

-Saratoga would provide a direct connection to Iron Point Road and Intel Road at the county line in El Dorado Hills.
+Saratoga would provide a direct connection to Iron Point Road to Intel, Costco, and commercial shopping.
 About 2/3 of traffic going west on Highway 50 dissipates in Folsom and Rancho Cordova (SACOG 2008) emphasizing the importance of Saratoga.

 We believe Saratoga was stalled for 20 years to keep congestion on Highway 50.
 We believe this was done to keep fees high and transportation grants coming in.
 See the January 17, 1995 BOS minutes insisting on accelerating the improvement of Latrobe Rd.

 According to county documents, the paving length for completion is less than some drive ways.
 It is about 2,400 feet to complete the road connection.
 Saratoga is the cheapest and easiest project in our capital improvement plan that would dramatically improve Highway 50’s congestion and onramp access.

 Other more expensive projects have gone forward (MF/ Diamond Springs Parkway, HOV lanes, Ray Lawyer Dr overpass, and Silva Valley Interchange).
 These expensive projects provide marginal congestion relief for Highway 50 .
 (See the Cal Trans study on HOV lanes.)